 Cedar Ridge is a generous community.
-Approximately 90% of the money we spend each year is donated by members and attenders.
+Members and attenders donate approximately 90% of the money we spend each year.
 We give to finance the vision to which we are committed.
 And we give as an expression of our vision—demonstrating good stewardship, generosity, service, and discipleship.
-In the coming year, our budget goal is to finance the annual plan priorities detailed below through community donations of $741,544, and rental income and corporate sponsorships totaling $107,000.
+Our budget goal for September 2018–August 2019 is to finance the annual plan priorities detailed below through community donations of $706,975, and rental income and corporate sponsorships totaling $127,092.

-Prayer and Healing—$81,082 Through prayer, we experience transformational healing that centers us in the love of God, and enables us to become a safe space for others.
-In addition to prayer-focused events and activities, we will continue to promote prayer as an integral part of everything we do at Cedar Ridge.
+Prayer and Healing—$84,454 Through prayer, we experience transformational healing that centers us in the love of God, and enables us to reach out to others.
+In addition to prayer-focused events and activities, we will continue to promote prayer as an integral part of discipleship for people of all ages.

-Farm—$26,166 We will generate greater publicity for the farm to attract more people onto our property, and further promote awareness of food justice and ecology issues.
-We will continue to deepen our relationships with farm food recipients through greater direct interaction.
+Farm—$32,501 We will generate greater publicity for the farm to attract more people of all ages onto our property, and further promote awareness of food justice and ecology issues through signage and events.
+We will continue to deepen our relationships with partners and volunteers.

-Guatemala—$52,495 To strengthen relationships with our Guatemalan partners and Latino neighbors, we will organize Spanish language classes and invite community participation.
-We will continue to support Ipala through scholarships, health projects and housing, and research ways to increase sustainable impact.
+Guatemala—$54,950 To strengthen relationships with our Guatemalan partners and Latino neighbors, we will again organize Spanish language classes.
+We will continue to support Ipala through scholarships, health projects and housing, and will explore ways to empower our partners and increase sustainable impact.

-Local outreach—$93,951 Our renewed focus on sharing our vision with others will be reflected in a greater number of local outreach events, more compelling and engaging communications, and an emphasis on creating a welcoming atmosphere for newcomers.
+Local outreach—$80,408 Our renewed focus on sharing our vision with others will be reflected in a greater number of intergenerational outreach events, more compelling and engaging communications, and an emphasis on creating a welcoming atmosphere for visitors.

 Facilities—$381,538 We will pursue additional opportunities to generate income from the facilities, and will invest in our property—particularly the historic farmhouse—to fulfill our legal obligations and make the property safe and attractive for all users.